substack/hyperglue/readme.markdown

 [query selectors](http://www.w3.org/TR/CSS2/selector.html)
 as keys and target strings, numbers, or objects as values.

-If the target values in `updates` are strings or numbers, set the textContent of the matching elements to that value.
+If the target values in `updates` are strings or numbers, set the inner text content of the matching elements to that value.

+When the target values are html elements, replace the inner content at the selected element with a clone of the value.

-If the target values in `updates` are objects, update the attributes on all matching elements with the keys in the target values.
-Use `'_text'` to set the textContent and `'_html'` to set the innerHTML in object form.
+If the target values in `updates` are non-html element objects, update the attributes on all matching elements with the keys in the target values.
+Use `'_text'` to set the text content and `'_html'` to set the innerHTML in object form.
+If `'_html'`` is an HTML element, replace the inner content at the selector elements with a clone of the `'_html'` value.

 # install